 - Country Slide,

 - Copporhead Road,

 As part of a dance troupe, it is not uncommon for country associations to enrol their students in annual dance balls.
 Country dancing is above all a show: this style of dance will help you overcome your fear of performing just by putting on your cowboy hat and boots!

-To find out more, take a look at what our London dance classes have to offer.
+To find out more, take a look at what our London dance classes near me have to offer.

 Let's stay in the United States with another tried and tested dance style: the Madison dance!

 For an opening number, at a wedding or birthday party, it's not uncommon to see some Madison's dance steps, usually to the song "Last Night" by Chris Anderson and DJ Robbie.

 Like most line dances, Madison is danced to traditional country music, an iconic style of American culture.
 This particular style is enjoyed by all ages: there are even contemporary Madison Dance artists around the world!